infojam-james/Test-Cases/First-Aid/first-aid-1.md

 ##Expected Results

 + A new incident is logged with the status 'Not Work Related'
-+ *No* email is sent to the Health & Safety Team mailbox
++ An email is *not* sent to the Health & Safety Team mailbox